angelabaltes/angelabaltes.github.io/README.md

 This project provided a visualization of poverty in The United States by state and county for year 2017.
 The purpose of this is to demonstrate how to communicate results in a visual format to be easily understood by a wider range of audiences.

 ---
+This repository was forked (then detached) from the Minimal Mistakes Jekyll Theme, which is © 2016 Michael Rose and released under the MIT License.

 # Contact
 ### [Email](mailto:angelakbaltes@gmail.com)